 That is why Loss of Use Coverage is so important and the first thing we talk about today.

 Loss Of Use Coverage In A Home Insurance Policy

 Coverage D: Loss of use and rental

-In the land of fire and mass chaos, owning is way better than renting (seems counterintuitive, but true).
-I talked to many people who are renters who have been evicted since the fire.
-The landlords asked their tenants to leave so that either the landlord or one of their family/friends who lost a home can move in.
+In the land of fire and mass chaos, owning is better than renting (seems counterintuitive, but true).
+I talked to many people who were renters who were evicted since the fire.
+The landlords asked their tenants to leave so that either the landlord or one of their family/friends who lost a home could move in.

-This puts the tenants in a bad position because now they are stuck in a town with a housing shortage and now a high price point.
-They have no choice, either pay more for a similar rental in town or move further out of town.
-Plus, unlike those who are insured and lost their home, tenants being evicted have no insurance to help them through this.
-Lose lose.
+This put tenants in a bad position because now they were stuck in a town with a housing shortage and now higher prices.
+They had no choice, either pay more for a similar rental in town or move further out of town.
+Plus, unlike those who were insured and lost their home, tenants being evicted had little no insurance to help them through this.

 So I was able to get a nice rental and not worry about the monthly rent.
-I will potentially be living in my rental until October 2019.
-While insurance is paying a lot for my rental, it still is not as much as one friend who has insurance paying $34K a month…yup, $34,000 a month.
-On the other end is one of my friends, who has a maximum cap of $14,000 for her rental.
-That means that her insurance will only pay a total of $14,000 for the entire 2 years.
+While insurance paid a lot for my rental, it still was not as much as one friend who had his home insurance pay $34K a month!
+On the other end is one of my friends, who had a maximum cap of $14,000 for her rental.
+That means that her insurance would only pay a total of $14,000 for the entire two years.
 Ouch.

 But still, a massive increase in net worth is quite the silver lining from this tragedy.
 Plus all the stress from owning a massive house with a massive mortgage is now gone.

 Insurance coverage is broken down into various coverages.

 - Other structures: Coverage B